 While the original scrum meeting was focused just on work, daily standup meetings also help provide a sense of connection for teams, especially if they’re remote or don’t always work together day-to-day like a design team.

 In that case, it’s important to find a tool that incorporates team building in some way—whether that’s async or over video.
-Teams that benefit from standups with team building are:
+Some examples of top tools that support teambuilding during standups are:

 It’s easy to feel disconnected when you don’t see each other regularly.
 Incorporating team building into your daily standup meeting helps make it a habit.

-If your team doesn’t always work on the same projects together, they may not get to ‘hang out’ very often—like a design team or even a leadership team.
-Doing team building during the standup meeting can help ensure you still feel connected to one another.
+If your team doesn’t always work on the same projects together, you may not all get to ‘hang out’ very often— especially if you're on a design team or even a leadership team.
+Doing team-building exercises during your standup meetings can help ensure you still feel connected to one another.

-Some teams use standups as just a quick daily update, but daily standup meetings also allow a moment for building alignment and tracking progress.
-To do that effectively, you’ll want to connect our standup to the team goals or projects.
+Some teams use just standup meetings to facilitate quick daily updates, but others use standups as a time for building alignment and tracking progress.
+To do that effectively, you’ll want to be sure your standup tool connects back to your team's goals and projects.

-Tools that connect information from standup meetings to goals and projects are good for teams that are:
+Some examples of top tools that connect information from standup meetings to goals and projects are: